United States Central Command: Structure

 CENTCOM's main headquarters is located at MacDill Air Force Base, in Tampa, Florida.
 CENTCOM headquarters staff directorates include personnel, intelligence, operations, logistics, plans & policy, information systems, training & exercises, and resources, and other functions.
 The intelligence section is known as Joint Intelligence Center, Central Command, or JICCENT, which serves as a Joint Intelligence Center for the co-ordination of intelligence.
 Under the intelligence directorate, there are several divisions including the Afghanistan-Pakistan Center of Excellence.

 Component Commands

-CENTCOM directs four "service component commands" and one subordinate unified command:
+CENTCOM directs five "service component commands" and one subordinate unified command:

 Subordinate unified commands

 Two major subordinate multi-service commands reporting to Central Command were responsible for Afghanistan: Combined Joint Task Force 180 and Combined Forces Command Afghanistan (CFC-A).
 CFC-A was disestablished in February 2007.
 From that point onward, the International Security Assistance Force (ISAF) directed most U.S. forces in Afghanistan.
 A U.S. general (Dan K. McNeill) assumed command of ISAF that same month.

 Temporary task forces include the Central Command Forward – Jordan (CF-J), which was announced in April 2013.
 CF-J's stated purpose was to work with the Jordanian armed forces to improve the latter's capabilities.
 There was speculation, however, that another reason for its establishment was to serve as a base from which raids into Syria could be launched to seize Syrian WMD if necessary, and as a launch pad for looming American military action in Syria.

 On 1 October 2008 Combined Joint Task Force - Horn of Africa at Camp Lemonnier in Djibouti was transferred to United States Africa Command (USAFRICOM).
 The United States Forces – Iraq or USF-I, was a major subordinate multi-service command during the Iraq War order of battle until it was disestablished in 2011.